Convolution

 | multidimensional array

-The second input signal, , as a scalar, vector, matrix or multidimensional array.
+The second input signal, , in the form of a scalar, vector, matrix, or multidimensional array.

-If both inputs are real, the output signal is real.
+If both inputs are real, then the output signal is real.
 If one or both inputs are complex, the output signal is complex.
-All input port dimensions for both inputs, except the first one, must have the same value.
+All dimensions of the input ports for both inputs, except the first one, must have the same value.

-The inputs and are zero if they are indexed outside their valid ranges.
+Entrances and are equal to zero if they are indexed outside their acceptable ranges.

 Data types: Float16